-

 6.6.
 Special precautions for disposal of the used drug or waste obtained after the drug administration or handling

-There are no special requirements for disposal.
+There are no special disposal requirements.

-When administered by infusion, the drug should be diluted in 100-150 ml of 0.9% sodium chloride solution or 5% dextrose (glucose) solution.
+For intravenous administration, the drug should be diluted in 100-150 ml of 0.9% sodium chloride solution or 5% dextrose (glucose) solution.

 7. Marketing authorization holder